BRIEF-Crown Resorts updates on detention of Crown employees in China

 * Update on detention of Crown employees in China

-* All its detained employees in China as well as those employees released on bail have now been charged with offences
+* Of 16 defendants who were fined, 11 were also sentenced to a period of incarceration of 9 months and 5 to a period of 10 months

-* As matter is now before court, no further comments will be made
+* Ddefendants include three Australian Citizens, Jason O'connor, (Jane) Pan Dan And Jerry Xuan

-* Employees charged with offences related to promotion of gambling and their cases have been referred to Baoshan District Court Source text for Eikon: Further company coverage:
+* One of other defendants is a Malaysian citizen and remaining defendants are Chinese Citizens.
+Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)